 Substantial differences in patient populations across the Phase III trials preclude us from making direct comparisons across these trials.
-Sotrovimab and molnupiravir trials enrolled substantially larger proportions of individuals with obesity compared to the fluvoxamine and Paxlovid trials.
-The sotrovimab trial had greater proportions of individuals with diabetes than the molnupiravir, fluvoxamine, and Paxlovid trials.
+Molnupiravir trials enrolled substantially larger proportions of individuals with obesity compared to the fluvoxamine and Paxlovid trials.
 Clinical experts have advised that the current broad definition of "high-risk" outpatients contains groups that are at much higher risk, such as older individuals, than others, such as individuals with hypertension only.
 Further, as will be emphasized below, the large variability in the countries of recruitment and the timing of trial enrollment reduces study comparability.

 Another factor in the uncertainty across trials is that they defined outcomes differently.
-The trials of sotrovimab, molnupiravir, and Paxlovid have very similar composite outcomes, but experienced clinical trial experts know that even identical composite outcomes in different trials are prone to differences in clinical record-keeping and other factors that can create unknown biases.
+The trials of molnupiravir and Paxlovid have very similar composite outcomes, but experienced clinical trial experts know that even identical composite outcomes in different trials are prone to differences in clinical record-keeping and other factors that can create unknown biases.
 In this review, the most obvious difference lies in the composite outcome measure for fluvoxamine compared to the other agents.
 The fluvoxamine TOGETHER trial appears to be the least comparable in this regard.
 The primary outcome in the fluvoxamine TOGETHER trial was retention in a COVID-19 emergency setting for more than six hours or transferred to a hospital.
-In contrast, the primary outcome for the Phase III trials for sotrovimab, molnupiravir, and Paxlovid was hospitalization or death.
-The authors of the TOGETHER trial, which was performed in Brazil, point out that the way they defined their composite outcome was driven by the limits on hospital capacity in that country during peak COVID-19 waves.11 These limits meant that very ill patients were required to be held for long periods of time in emergency department settings rather than be admitted to hospital.
+In contrast, the primary outcome for the Phase III trials for molnupiravir and Paxlovid was hospitalization or death.
+The authors of the TOGETHER trial, which was performed in Brazil, point out that the way they defined their composite outcome was driven by the limits on hospital capacity in that country during peak COVID-19 waves.9 These limits meant that very ill patients were required to be held for long periods of time in emergency department settings rather than be admitted to hospital.
 This broader definition was described therefore as an adequate proxy for conventional hospitalization, but the comparability of these outcomes remains unclear.
-Further, while sotrovimab, molnupiravir, and Paxlovid reduced hospitalizations or death, fluvoxamine did not have a statistically significant effect on hospitalizations alone or death alone as secondary outcomes.
+Further, while molnupiravir and Paxlovid reduced hospitalizations or death, fluvoxamine did not have a statistically significant effect on hospitalizations alone or death alone as secondary outcomes.